MasamiYamate/YMTGetDeviceName/README.md

 ## Q&A
 ### What is the range of supported devices?
-Supports iOS devices up to June 02, 2021 (JST)
+Supports iOS devices up to September 26, 2021 (JST)